Where we’re going

 2016 – We received 10 permits from the BC Oil and Gas Commission, finalizing all of the major provincial regulatory approvals required for the construction and operation of the proposed pipeline and related facilities.

-After feedback from Wet’suwet’en leaders, we decided to conduct field work on the potential Sun House alternate route, a route that moves us even further away from cultural areas that are important to them.
+After feedback from Wet’suwet’en leaders, we decided to conduct field work on the potential South of Houston Alternate Route, a route that moves us even further away from cultural areas that are important to them.
 When field work is completed, we will make a decision if we will submit applications to the Environmental Assessment Office and the BC Oil and Gas Commission.

 Our team would like to acknowledge the positive advice and expertise that northern B.C.
 First Nations, local governments, landowners and community residents contributed to the project.
 To date, more than 362,000 hours of field work have been completed on both the proposed and alternate route.